 Type B – “The Nomad”

 Unlike the type A diet, type B blood types are encouraged to consume plants AND meat while also consuming small amounts of dairy.
 This diet, however, is less of an eating pattern and more of an arbitrary list of foods that you can and cannot eat.
-This includes eating green vegetables, eggs, low-fat dairy, and certain meats such as chicken and pork.
+This includes eating green vegetables, eggs, low-fat dairy, and certain meats such as goat, lamb and rabbit.
 They should also avoid foods like corn, wheat, buckwheat, lentils, tomatoes, peanuts and sesame seeds.
 The rationale for being permitted to consume a somewhat wider variety of foods compared to the type-A diet is because B blood types have a “stronger immune system and tolerant digestive system”, meaning that they are apparently able to survive chronic diseases better than other blood types.
 Mmmkay.